Light and Shade

 If potting in bark mix, fertilize every time you water, flushing with non-softened water once a month.
 This rinses the media of salt and mineral buildup.
 When potting in sphagnum moss, fertilize every 3rd watering year round.

 Miltoniopsis do well in a light, porous medium, capable of holding moisture while draining thoroughly upon watering.
-At Orchids Limited, we recommend potting these plants in New Zealand Sphagnum Moss or the Power grade of our Traditional Orchid Bark Mix.
+At Orchids Limited, we recommend potting these plants in New Zealand Sphagnum Moss or the Medium grade of our Traditional Orchid Bark Mix.

 Should you wish to divide your plant at this time, each section should have three or four green bulbs in addition to any new leads.
 Old leafless pseudobulbs should be removed if the procedure will cause no damage to the rest of the plant.
 You can watch our video on dividing orchids here.